 The recognition of monetary transactions is vital for every business entity, irrespective of its size and nature.
-There are two accounting systems, through which the transaction can be recognized.
+There are two accounting systems, through which the transaction can be recognised.
 They are Cash Accounting and Accrual Accounting.
 The basic difference between the two approaches to bookkeeping of an entity is in timing, i.e. in cash accounting, the recording is done when there is an inflow or outflow of cash.
 On the other hand, in accrual accounting, it records the income and expense immediately when it arises.
 In this article, we will discuss the differences between Cash Accounting and Accrual Accounting.

 Content: Cash Accounting Vs Accrual Accounting

 |Basis for Comparison||Cash Accounting||Accrual Accounting|

 |Meaning||The accounting method in which the income or expense is recognized only when there is actual inflow or outflow of cash.||The accounting method in which the income or expense is recognized on mercantile basis.|